sta112-f21/sta112-f21.github.io/about.md

 ## Course policies

+### Communication

+While course materials will be posted on the course website, I will send messages and announcements through Canvas.
+Please make sure your Canvas account is set up so that you receive emails when I send these messages.

 ### Food and drink

 Eating and drinking during class is not permitted, except in extenuating circumstances with permission of the instructor.